What new Leeds scholars can expect including lesson of 'L1 at best' Phillips

-A lesson Leeds United's exciting class of 2021 scholars can learn from 'League One at best' Kalvin Phillips
+What to expect for Leeds United's exciting newly-recruited class of 2021 scholars

 Leeds United hosted their 2021 intake of scholars with the traditional signing ceremony at Elland Road this week.